gdbots/ncr-bundle-php/README.md

 # Controllers
 It is recommended to have data retrieval be the responsibility of Pbjx requests, however, that strategy doesn't work for all uses cases.
 A `NcrAwareControllerTrait` is provided which gives you methods to fetch the key Ncr services from the Symfony container.

-# Symfony Form Types (deprecated)
-We have found that many node operations have a common requirement to hide/ignore certain fields that are generally only populated by the server.
-Extend the `Gdbots\Bundle\NcrBundle\Form\AbstractNodeType` for your `Node` types.
+> New Symfony autowiring also works for the same services provided by the trait.
+> Use the interface as the typehint in your constructor.

 # Twig Extension
 The `NcrExtension` provides one function called `ncr_get_node`.
 It is important to note that this does __NOT__ make a query to get a node, instead it pulls from `NcrCache`.

-> This might change in the future, but this strategy eliminates horribly performing twig templates that make Ncr queries.
+> This might change in the future, but this strategy eliminates horribly performing
+> twig templates that make Ncr queries.

 The function will accept a `MessageRef`, `NodeRef` or a string version of a NodeRef.